 Write an attention-grabbing headline

 Never underestimate the power of a strong headline.
-A headline should be clear and concise with simple, powerful language to encourage the reader to keep reading.
+One that is clear and concise with simple, powerful language.

-Basically, without a great headline, it is unlikely that people will continue to read the rest of the content, no matter how great the writing may be.
+Without a great headline, it’s unlikely that the journalist/editor will continue to read the rest of the story.
+No matter how great the writing might be.

 And in the online world of digital communications, that means making the headline click-worthy by including SEO keywords for the target audience.